airswap/airswap-about/take-liquidity/run-an-aggregator.md

-Aggregators take liquidity by interacting with Servers and Delegates.
+Fetch and fill orders by interacting with Servers and Delegates.
 Generally, Servers are online processes that listen for requests via JSON-RPC over HTTP, making for on-demand real-time pricing.
 Delegates on the other hand are smart contracts with fixed rules, functioning as non-custodial limit orders.
 These combine to enable a wide variety of traders to provide liquidity to a wide variety of tokens on the network.

 # Getting Started